 Accelerated on-campus path: two weekends.

 International Students Who Need a Student Visa

 To meet the on-campus requirement, you study with us in the summer.
-The shortest on-campus option is two three-week sessions.
+The accelerated option is two three-week sessions.
 You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
 For more information, see the important visa information on the International Student Study Options page.

 To complete your degree

 Maintain a Cumulative Grade Point Average (GPA) of 3.0 or Higher

 You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses, but be sure to maintain a minimum cumulative GPA of 3.0 (B) or higher.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.